 - Fill the prescription for compression stockings, and practice putting them on before the procedure.
-Bring them on the day of the procedure. - Keep the afternoon or evening free so that legs can be elevated if instructed by your provider - You may eat before your procedure. - Wear loose pants, a skirt, or shorts to the procedure to accommodate the bandages.
+Bring them on the day of the proce- dure. - Keep the afternoon or evening free so that legs can be elevated if instructed by your provider. - You may eat before your procedure.